wpserved/simple-customizations-for-woocommerce/readme.md

 Automatic install from WordPress Dashboard

 1. Click on Plugins → Add New;
-2. Search for "Simple Woo" using the top right searchbox;
+2. Search for "Simple Customizations for WooCommerce" using the top right searchbox;
 3. Click on the Install Now button;
 4. Click on Activate;
-5. Go to WooCommerce -> Settings → Simple WooCommerce and customize behaviour as needed.
+5. Go to WooCommerce -> Settings → Simple Customizations for WooCommerce and customize behaviour as needed.